samtomcom/ffmpeg_helpers/README.md

 ### reencode

 Take a video file and reencode it to a new audio and video encoding, then replace the original file.
+Can also take a list of files from STDIN or a file and reencode them all.